 - Bethlehem Country Club also a Donald Ross designed 18 hole course, Par 70

 In addition to our 10 acres of wooded trails here at Rabbit Hill Inn, there is a lifetime of hiking adventures awaiting you here.
 Don your best hiking shoes and remember your camera!
 You’ll discover breathtaking heights, scenic overlooks, great wildlife, waterfalls, and pure unspoiled countryside.
-Here are just a few of our favorite suggestions:
+We will gladly help you choose the perfect trail.
+Here are just a few of many favorite suggestions:

 Popular Hikes in Burke Mountain area